Grow Up: The Basics of How to Create a Thriving Urban Vertical Garden

 • Flowers: Sunflowers, marigolds, nasturtium, lavender

-• For shady areas:
+For shady areas:

-• Herbs: Mint, parsley, chives
+• Herbs: Mint, parsley, cilantro

 • Veggies: Lettuce, spinach, kale